-There are plenty of books about mathematics, about number and
+There are plenty of books about mathematics.
+Many about number and

-teacher I used Andy Begg's "Moving with Math" Series, Bill
+used Andy Begg's "Moving with Math" Series, Bill Elwood's "It a

-Elwood's "It a Maths World" series and more recently the David
+Maths World" series and more recently the David Barton Series

-Barton Series "Alpha, Beta, Gamma".
-They are all great references
+"Alpha, Beta, Gamma".
+They are all great descriptions of how these

-learning.
-Used appropriately a text book like a work sheet has its
+appropriately a text book, like a work sheet, has its place in

-I met Andy, Bill and David.
-Great people, deep thinkers and my
+I have met Andy, Bill and David.
+Great people, deep thinkers and

 helped thousands of students.
 For me Andy is remembered by the